 1. verify the identity of the requesting CAPIF core function in the URI and check if the requesting CAPIF core function is authorized to publish service APIs;

 2. if the requesting CAPIF core function is authorized to publish service APIs, the peer CAPIF core function shall check if own CAPIF core function identifier is within the published API path (if received).
-If it is not within the path, the peer CAPIF core function shall add its own identifier in the path; otherwise reject the HTTP POST request and skip step 3.
+If it is not within the path, the peer CAPIF core function shall add its own identifier in the path; otherwise reject the HTTP POST request and skip step 3;

-3. Then the peer CAPIF core function shall:
+3. then the peer CAPIF core function shall:

 a. verify the rest API Information present in the HTTP POST message and add the service APIs in the peer CAPIF core function (API registry);